Executive Board

 Return to TOP

 Eva Jarošová serves as President for the Wirth Alumni Network.
-She is a PhD candidate in Czech history at Charles University in Prague and spent her doctoral fellowship in Edmonton in 2018-2019.
-Her research focuses on the funeral culture of the early modern period, on which she recently co-edited a volume for the academic journal HOP (History-Questions-Problems, 1/2019).
-She also teaches national history to exchange students and is inspired by her stays at the University of Alberta and the University of Helsinki.
+She gained her PhD in Czech history at Charles University in Prague and spent her doctoral fellowship in Edmonton in 2018-2019.
+Her main interest is the cultural history of the early-modern period with an accent on funeral culture, on which she constantly publishes and co-edited a volume for the academic journal HOP (History-Questions-Problems, 1/2019).
+She also teaches Czech and Habsburg history to exchange students at Charles University.
+For teaching foreign students, she draws inspiration also from her stays at the University of Alberta and the University of Helsinki in Finland.

 Return to TOP